mauroservienti/milestone.github.io/_posts/got-the-time.md

 ### Checking is redundant

 Do we need to use an invoice service to check if a given invoice is overdue or not?
 The answer is no, and this comes with a significant simplification of the saga code.
 In our scenario, all the messages that the saga handles correctly describe all the possible options.
 When customers order, the system issues the `InvoiceIssued` event; when they pay, the system publishes the `InvoicePaid` event.
 There is no need to check for the status when the `CheckPayment` timeout expires from the overdue invoices saga perspective.
-When an invoice is paid, the infrastructure deletes the corresponding saga (mark as complete) which also removes the timeout.
+When an invoice is paid, the infrastructure deletes the corresponding saga (mark as complete).
 When NServiceBus successfully dispatches the timeout to the saga, it means that the customer didn't pay that specific invoice yet.
 The mere existence of the timeout means the invoice hasn't been paid.

 ### Order matters: Issue, pay, mark as complete